 Alexander works closely with clients to understand their business and to counsel them through a wide range of complex commercial litigation and disputes with the government.

-Alexander counsels clients in diverse industries on a range of litigation matters involving commercial disputes and disputes with regulatory agencies.
-He has represented clients in numerous appellate matters and in all phases of trial-court litigation.
+Alexander counsels clients in diverse industries, including banking, online retail, and public utilities, on a range of litigation matters involving commercial disputes and disputes with regulatory agencies.
+He has represented clients in all phases of litigation.

 He defends clients against consumer claims and class actions, including claims under the FCRA and MMPA.

-He helped successfully obtain a judgment for client and award of attorney fees for an employee union in Sunshine litigation against a municipality.
+He successfully helped to obtain a judgment for client and award of attorney fees for an employee union in Sunshine litigation against a municipality.